Wrestling With God

 Another kind of wrestling is with unbelief.
 (See link 17 “Concerning Quicksand”) After the resurrection of Christ he appeared to the disciples, but a character named Thomas was not with them.
 Later he was told “we have seen the Lord” John 20:25.
 Then Thomas got pig headed and revealed the extent of his unbelief. (v.
 25b) Eight days later all the disciples including the doubter were together & Jesus walked thru the wall and directly dealt with Thomas's doubt (v.
 26-27).
 Then being in the presence of a living Jesus and seeing & smelling the fresh wounds of execution, Thomas replied, “My Lord and my God” (v.
 28).
 I would say Thomas lost that “wrestling match”. . .
 To summarize the whole thing - “Kiss the son (let Him win), lest He be angry, and you perish in the way, when his wrath is kindled but a little.
 Blessed are all those who put their trust in Him.”
 Psalm 2:12 Choose Jesus – He is alive.
 Also see link 28 “What's In It For Me,” for a look at what that blessing amounts to.

-For other Gospel-notes go to: www.gospelnotes.net * * F, J. Stone * *
+Many other Titles: www.gospelnotes.net - Link 1 is Index * * F, J. Stone * *